How to fix chipped tile that looks like wood

 I definitely recommend that you watch my video so you can see exactly how I mixed the colors and spread the mixture into the crack.
 It’s always better to see what the hands are doing in a video.

-- The TileFix comes with a handy mixing chart so you can determine which color you want to go with and how to mix it.
+- The TileFix comes with a handy mixing chart.
+This helps you determine which color you want to go with and how to mix it.

-- I mixed my color and hardener in an old Chinese food container because the one that came with the kit was too small for my large crack
+- I mixed my color and hardener in an old Chinese food container.
+The one that came with the kit was too small for my large crack

 - I loosely spread the mixture into the crack with the provided wooden stick.